-Some jobs at the dairy may be filled mostly by men while others mostly by women.
+Some types of jobs are held mostly by women, such as sorting tomatoes and peaches.
+Others are filled mostly by men, such as picking peaches and grapes, and driving tractors.
 This is slowly changing with fewer jobs being categorized as "men's work" or "women's work."
 But it is not changing fast enough for those who feel "women's work" is underpaid in comparison with different but comparable "men's work."
 The move to correct such pay differences is based on the "comparable worth doctrine."
 While the debate has dealt mostly with jobs segregated by sex, discussion can also focus on jobs held mostly by minority groups, as is so common in farm work.